 Are all comments posted?

 All ratings and comments are updated monthly.
 Older comments do not display after a year online.
-We post all comments from the Provider section, both positive and negative, with the exception of those containing offensive or malicious language; any information (names, details of a clinical concern, etc.) that jeopardize patient confidentiality or privacy, and comments unrelated to the provider.
+We post all comments from the Provider section, both positive and negative, with the exception of those containing offensive or malicious language; any information (names, details of a clinical concern, etc.) that jeopardize patient confidentiality or privacy, comments that question clinical competency and comments unrelated to the provider.

 Why don't we see patient ratings for every physician?